 - Gonzalez DO, Minneci PC, Deans KJ.
 Management of benign ovarian lesions in girls: a trend toward fewer oophorectomies.
 Curr Opin Obstet Gynecol.
 2017;29(5):289-294.

 - Muto MG.
 Ovarian cyst overview.
 In: UpToDate.
 Available at: https://www.uptodate.com/contents/ovarian-cysts-beyond-the-basics.
 Accessed May 27, 2021.

 Author affiliations: Fabrizia Faustinella, MD, PhD, FACP, Professor of Medicine, Department of Family and Community Medicine, Baylor College of Medicine.
-Alexandre L. Frigini, MD, Associate Professor, Department of Radiology, Baylor College of Medicine.
+L. Alexandre Frigini, MD, Professor, Department of Diagnostic and Interventional Radiology, Baylor College of Medicine.